determined-ai/determined/docs/tutorials/index.rst

  Quickstart
 ************

-To get started with your first experiment, visit the :doc:`Quickstart for Model Developers
+To get started with your first experiment, visit the :ref:`Quickstart for Model Developers
-<../quickstart-mdldev>`.
+<qs-mdldev>`.

 ******************************
  Get Started with a Trial API